SUNY Downstate Health Sciences University

 Radiology and pathology conferences are held regularly every month within the context of the Grand Rounds conference.
 Basic overview of imaging and pathology as well as interesting cases in the head and neck are presented.
 Discussion and teaching is facilitated by experienced head and neck radiologists and pathologists.

 Twenty four times a year, the Departments of Oncology, Otolaryngology, Radiology, Radiation Therapy and Pathology meet to discuss recent head and neck cancer patients and selected topics in head and neck cancer.
-A similar conference is held weekly at the Brooklyn Veterans Administration Medical Center.
+A similar conference is held weekly at New York Presbyterian Brooklyn Methodist Hospital.
 A combined otolaryngology/radiation oncology/medical oncology Tumor Board is held at SUNY-UHB/KCHC once a month; all head and neck cancer cases are presented for treatment planning.

 A set of in-service meetings have been established by the Division of Communicative Disorders for the residents of otolaryngology.
 Topics covered include basic audiometry, immittance audiometry, evoked potentials, hearing loss, hearing aids, head and neck disorders, laryngectomy and rehabilitation and dysphagia.

-Weekly conferences involving all members of the residency staff are held from January to April of each year up to and including the week before the American Board of Otolaryngology In-Training Examination for Residents.
-The conference is attended by available members of the residency staff.
-Supervision is provided by an attending physician who is present at the request of the resident staff and is available for consultation.
-Topics from past examinations are reviewed to allow more comprehensive coverage of all aspects of the specialty of Otolaryngology – Head and neck Surgery.
-The library setting allows for immediate availability of reference material as well as audio/visual equipment.
+As part of the Bailey’s Chapter Review Sessions, In-Training Examination -type questions are also reviewed.
+Supervision is provided by an attending who is present at the request of the resident staff and is available for consultation.
+Topics from past examinations are reviewed to allow more comprehensive coverage of all aspects of the specialty of Otolaryngology - Head and Neck Surgery.

 During each year of training, residents attend a 3 day temporal bone course.
 Early course work stress anatomy and embryology, followed by intensive dissections and surgical technique practice.
 Dr. Matthew Hanson, Dr. Neil Sperling, and Dr. Michal Preis along with other faculty members, guide the resident through this important and valuable educational program.
 Temporal bones are also available for resident self-study and dissection.